DataBiosphere/data-portal/content/guides/userguides/exploring-projects.md

 For each project, the HCA DCP maintains a project specific tsv file containing the full project metadata.
 The tsv contains a row for each file in the project and columns for each metadata property.
 Meanings of the metadata properties are listed in the [HCA Metadata Dictionary](/metadata).

-The metadata tsv file gives a flattened representation of the projects metadata graph that can be sorted and filtered using standard spreadsheet or data manipulation tools.
+The metadata tsv file gives a flattenedjapan-science-meeting-tutorial.md representation of the projects metadata graph that can be sorted and filtered using standard spreadsheet or data manipulation tools.

 The "Project Downloads" section of the project details page contains a link to download the project metadata file.